SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 corpse.
 | Soul Duration | The time when the ghost is visible | The time[s] when the ghost disappears after the corpse
 report meeting.
-| You can check the Imposter. | The name of the imposter turns red after the specified task is completed.
+| You can check the Impostor. | The name of the Impostor turns red after the specified task is completed.
-| Common Tasks | You can set the number of normal tasks before the imposter can be checked.
+| Common Tasks | You can set the number of normal tasks before the Impostor can be checked.
-| Long Tasks | You can set the number of long tasks before the imposter can be checked.
+| Long Tasks | You can set the number of long tasks before the Impostor can be checked.
-| Short Tasks | You can set the number of short tasks before the imposter can be checked.
+| Short Tasks | You can set the number of short tasks before the Impostor can be checked.
 | Amount of tasks that will be able to be checked (of all tasks) | If the result of the calculation of the task amount is a fraction, it will be rounded down.
 | Use Vent | You will be able to put in a vent.
-| Impostor Light | You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the Impostor's view.

 -----------------------
 ## EvilSeer
-### Imposter camp
+### Team Impostor
 Evil Seer, like [Seer](#Seer), has two abilities [see flashes of death] and [see ghosts]. <br>  <br>
 <br>
 Ability 1 [Show Death Flash]:<br>.